Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 ```

-Once connected, you can interact with OpenClaw inside the sandbox via either:
+Once connected to the running sandbox, you can interact with the OpenClaw instance inside via either the terminal UI:

 ```bash